osmanbastos/project_crud_angular/README.md

 # ProjectCrudAngular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

-Product registration project, with academic purposes, to learn about Angular fundamentals, its modules, module organization, private components, file patterns, custom tags and CRUD methods.
+Product registration project, with academic purposes, to learn about Angular fundamentals, its organization, components, file patterns, custom tags and CRUD methods.

 First step will be to install the Angular CLI:
 $ npm install -g @angular/cli